Concentration rate and consistency of the posterior under monotonicity constraints: Proofs

 \end{lemm} Here again, the proof is postponed to appendix \ref{app:A}.
 We now get an upper bound for the $\epsilon$-metric entropy of the set $\F_n$.
 Recall that in \citet{MR822052} it is proved that the $L_1$ metric entropy of monotone non increasing densities on $[0,1]$ bounded by $M$ can be bounded from above by $C_0\log(M) \epsilon_n^{-1}$.
-We thus cannot use the bound $M_n$ in the definition of the set $\F_n$ in \eqref{eq:Fn} as it would give a suboptimal control of the to construct tests in a similar way as in \citet{ggv00}.
-However using a modified version of their results presented in \citet{RouRivBVM} we only have to bound the $\epsilon$-metric entropy of the sets
+We cannot apply this result directly for the sets $\F_n$ as it would give a suboptimal control of the entropy to construct tests in a similar way as in \citet{ggv00}.
+In fact the upper bound on the entropy of $\F_n$ is of the order of $e^{n\epsilon_n}$ the usual conditions of \citet{ggv00} requires an upper bound of the order $e^{n\epsilon_n^2}$.
+However as stated in Theorem \ref{th:RivRous} it is enough to bound the $\epsilon$-metric entropy of the sets

 for $j \in \N^*$.
-We can easily adapt the results of \citet{MR822052} to densities on any interval $[a,b]$ and get the following Lemma.
+We can easily adapt the results of \citet{MR822052} to positive monotone non increasing functions on any interval $[a,b]$ and get the following Lemma.